aurora-website/website_v1/src/faq/README.md

 #### Device

-To spoof your device config, go to the spoofing menu located at the sidebar and select your desired device config.
-Make sure you select one with the same architecture, otherwise you will experience problems with installing.
+To spoof your device config, go to the **Spoofing** menu located at the sidebar and select your desired device config.
+Make sure to select one with the same architecture (e.g. arm64-v8a, armeabi-v7a, armeabi) and better yet, same Target Android Runtime APIs (API30: Android 11, API29: Android 10, API28: Android 9, etc.), otherwise you will experience problems with installing.

 #### Language